raspberrypilearning/save-the-shark/en/step_2.md

 ## Move the shark

-In this step, you will use code to control the motion of a shark on the Stage using the mouse.
+In this step, you will add code to allow the player to use a mouse to control the motion of a shark on the Stage.

 --- task ---